Skip to main content

 Vision with Cataracts

-Retinitis pigmentosa (RP) comprises a large group of rarer, inherited vision disorders that cause progressive degeneration of the retina, which is the light-sensitive membrane that coats the inside of the eyes.
+Retinitis pigmentosa is a group of inherited conditions that cause progressive degeneration of the retina.

 Normal Vision